will be offered in the Fall Term of 2013.

 - Please be aware that

-(0).
-Missed quizzes will also receive a mark of zero.
-Anyone who is
+missed quizzes will receive a mark of zero.
+Anyone who is prevented

 an exemption from this policy.